Roughosing/ChatServerTask/README.md

 # ChatServerTask
 Chat Server repository for college assignment in module CS4400 Internet Applications - Gregory Penrose 14316190

-To run, pull repository and type java -jar ChatServerTask.jar 22 [22 specifying port number]
+To run, pull repository and type java -jar ChatServerTask.jar 22 //22 specifying port number

 On the automated test server site the code broke the tests, running forever midway through sending the JoinMessage for the second client, as can be seen in the image.png stored in the master of this repository.
 I attempted for several hours over many days to solve the problem, seeking help from demonstrators but nothing led me to a solution, as such the code present in this repository is not currently passing the automated tests, but I believe it to be sufficient enough for what the assignment set out to achieve.